 Elliot Harris: Meet you there

-I forwarded the sorority house to Elliot and threw a zipped sweatshirt over my shoulders and pajamas.
+I forwarded the sorority house address to Elliot and threw an opened zipped hoodie over my shoulders and pajamas.
 The walk to the sorority house took me across campus and into a neighborhood where I met Elliot on the sidewalk in front of the house in his Superman shirt.
 Scattered about the yard were other bodies, all wearing varying costumes.

 “Original,” I greeted him.

-“You look,” he said in return, studying the red sweatshirt I wore over my white t-shirt that read WILLIAM in bold black lettering and matching black jogger sweats, “comfortable.”
+“You look,” he said in return, studying the red hoodie I wore over my white t-shirt that read WILLIAM in bold black lettering and matching black jogger sweats, “comfortable.”

 I looked myself over, shrugging, and smiled.

 “Kind of what I was going for.”

 “What’s the story behind William?” he asked.
 “A former flame you’ve yet to let go of?”